 What is a SIPP? (or Self-Invested Personal Pension)

-A SIPP is a pension ‘wrapper’ that holds investments until you retire and begin to draw an incomes.
+A SIPP is a pension ‘wrapper’ that holds investments until you retire and begin to draw an income.
 It works in a similar way to a standard personal pension.
 The main difference is that with a SIPP you typically have more flexibility when you choose what to invest into.